Cleo1115/Find-my-Dorm_apartment-searcher/README.md

 3. **Transportation Visualization:**
    - Recognizing the importance of transportation, the project includes a visualization of nearby bus stops.
 Public transportation is crucial for students, especially those without cars.

+4. **Ranking Visualization:**
+   - To quickly identify the most popular apartments in Champaign, the final part of the analysis involves integrating additional data from Google Maps and visualizing the rankings.

 ## Project Packages

 This project utilizes several Python packages to perform web scraping, data analysis, visualization, and geocoding.
 Below is an overview of the key packages and their roles: